RURAL MARAMURES & the SAXON HEARTLAND of TRANSYLVANIA

 Bucharest – Cozia Monastery – Sibiu

-Our first stop is Cozia Monastery (1388) founded by the grandfather of the notorious Vlad the Impaler.
+Our first stop is Cozia Monastery, erected in 1388 by the grandfather of the notorious Vlad the Impaler.

 Sibiu – Alba Iulia fortress - Cluj-Napoca

 Day 2.
-The second day of our guided tour takes us on the footsteps of a great medieval hero John Hunyadi (Corvin) and of his son, Matthias Corvinus.
+The second day of our guided tour takes us on the traces of a great medieval hero John Hunyadi (Corvin), regent of Hungary, and of his son, King Matthias Corvinus.
 A Hungarian brilliant military commander of Romanian ancestry, John Hunyadi stopped in Belgrade, in 1456, the offensive of the Ottomans emboldened by their takeover of Constantinople three years earlier.

 We visit the Alba Iulia fortress (Alba Carolina) where John Hunyadi was laid to rest in the impressive, ancient Saint Michael Cathedral (the construction started in 1004).
 We also pay a visit to the Orthodox Coronation Cathedral and to the ruins of the Roman castrum of the elite 13th Gemina Roman Legion.